 (d) The amounts in this column represent the grant date fair value of the restricted share units (RSUs) awarded to NEOs in respect of the four quarters for each financial year plus, in the case of amounts that have been accrued for which RSUs have not yet been awarded, the amount to be awarded and plus the amount paid as a dividend equivalent on the vesting of RSUs.
-For details of the LTIP and the material terms of each award, see "Long Term Incentive Plan (LTIP)" on page 29.
-For Mr. Gillespie, the RSUs were awarded under the CSH Inducement Plan; see "CSH Inducement Plan" on page 37.
-The grant date fair value for all RSUs except those granted under the CSH Inducement Plan is based on the volume weighted average price on the Toronto Stock Exchange at the grant date.
-The grant date fair value of RSUs granted under the CSH Inducement Plan is \$8.50 for each RSU.
+For details of the LTIP and the material terms of each award, see "Long Term Incentive Plan (LTIP)" on page 30.
+For Mr. Gillespie, the RSUs in fiscal 2013 were awarded under the CSH Inducement Plan; see "CSH Inducement Plan" on page 37.
+The grant date fair value for all RSUs except those granted under the CSH Inducement Plan is the volume weighted average price on the Toronto Stock Exchange for the 10 trading days immediately preceding the grant date.
+The grant date fair value of RSUs granted under the CSH Inducement Plan is \$8.50 for each RSU; this is the minimum value that an awardee will receive on vesting.
+These methodologies represent management's best estimate of fair value at the grant dates.

-The RSUs awarded to NEOs that vested during the financial year and that had not vested as of March 31, 2013 are shown in the following table.
+The RSUs awarded to NEOs that vested during the financial year and that had not vested as of March 31, 2014 are shown in the following table.